nuxt/website-v2/content/ru/guides/concepts/context-helpers.md

       // Using the nuxtjs/http module here exposed via context.app
       const post = await $http.$get(`https://api.nuxtjs.dev/posts/${id}`)
       return { post }
-    } catch (error) {
+    } catch (e) {
-      error(error) // Show the nuxt error page with the thrown error }
+      error(e) // Show the nuxt error page with the thrown error }
   }
 }
 ```

 Want to use query parameters instead?
-You then use [context.query.id](http://context.query.id) then.
+You then use [context.query.id](/docs/2.x/internals-glossary/context#query) then.

 ### Redirecting users & accessing the store